History

 Today, the Club continues to be at the forefront of challenging and controversial global issues.
 Propelled by a new mission and organisational structure, which today includes 35 National Associations, the Club of Rome has now published over 45 Reports.
 They continue to challenge established paradigms and advocate for policies that can practically address the many emergencies facing society and the planet today.
 The Club remains true to its historical intent, while it attempts to lay the foundations for long-term systemic shifts in global social, environmental and economic systems.
 In short, it is an established, respected, international think-tank positioned to face the core challenges of the 21st Century.

-The organization includes around 100 active full members with a full-time secretariat in Winterthur, Switzerland with a satellite office in Brussels, Belgium.
+The organisation includes around 100 active full members with a full-time secretariat in Winterthur, Switzerland with a satellite office in Brussels, Belgium.